 Windows Store is kind of going in the right direction in regard to aesthetics and features.
-However, if we exclude the redesign, there’s still a lot of problems Microsoft needs to address before the Windows 10 Fall Creators Update emerges.
+However, if we exclude the redesign, there’s still a lot of problems Microsoft still needs to address.
 For example, the Windows Store error that goes by the 0x87AFo81 code.

 Users who reported this error are having a hard time using Windows Store since this error erratically pop-ups from time to time.
 Nonetheless, for every problem, there is a solution.
 If you’re frequently prompted with the already-mentioned error in Windows Store, make sure to check the solutions we provided in the list below.

 How to fix Windows Store error 0x87AFo81 on Windows 10

 - Reset the Windows Store cache

 - Run the Store Troubleshooter

 - Disable your antivirus